What is the best philosophy of education for educational equity?

 However, it needs to be subservient to the activities of governance, which IS the developmental imperative for six to twelve year old children.

-You can narrow the field of educational philosophies by rejecting those that fail to be realistic about the roles that primary need satisfaction, motivation, and engagement play in learning.
+We can narrow the field of educational philosophies by rejecting those that fail to be realistic about the roles that primary need satisfaction, motivation, and engagement play in learning.

 This article was printed from HolisticEquity.com